zhangxz18/uccl/kvtrans/README.md

-# KVTrans Engine - High-Performance RDMA KV Cache Transfer
+# UCCL P2P Engine - High-Performance RDMA P2P Transfer

-KVTrans Engine is a high-performance, RDMA-based KV cache transfer system designed for distributed machine learning and high-throughput data processing applications.
+UCCL P2P Engine is a high-performance, RDMA-based P2P transfer system designed for distributed machine learning and high-throughput data processing applications.
 It provides a Python API for seamless integration with PyTorch tensors, NumPy arrays, and other data structures while leveraging the performance of InfiniBand/RoCE RDMA for ultra-low latency communication.

 ## Project Structure